 - Acidification: Starter culture is added to the milk to change lactose (milk sugar) into lactic acid and alter the acidity level of the milk.
 This kick-starts the thickening of the milk into curds.
 Rennet is then added to further encourage curds to form.
-If you're making goat cheese at home, you can use a short-cut method without rennet and starter (see below).
+If you're making goat cheese at home, you can use a short-cut method without rennet and starter.

 - Separating Curds and Whey: For very soft cheeses, like fresh goat cheese, the curds might just be wrapped in cheesecloth and hung so moisture drips out of the curds.
 For most other cheeses, the curds are cut using a knife or a tool that resembles a rake.
 Cutting and pressing the curds further encourages them to expel liquid or whey.
 Soft cheeses are cut into large curds; harder cheeses are cut into tiny curds so that as much moisture drains out as possible.

-- Salting: Adds flavor and acts as a preservative
+- Salting: This adds flavor and acts as a preservative.

 - Shaping: The curds are put into some sort of form (basket, mold, ring, etc) to form a shape.
 Fresh goat cheese comes in many different shapes such as logs, pucks, crottins, pyramids, etc..or is sold unformed in a container.
 Semi-hard or hard goat cheese is often sold in wheels.